andrewscwei/requiem/README.md

 Requiem is packaged with UI utilities and base wrapper classes for common DOM elements.
 It is a stand-alone, hence has no external dependencies, around `17kb` gzipped.

-Requiem is the successor of [vars.web](https://github.com/VARIANTE/vars.web).
+Requiem is best paired with its sister stylesheet library [requiem-styles](https://github.com/VARIANTE/requiem-styles).

 # Overview